SciML/DataDrivenDiffEq.jl/docs/src/quickstart.md

 ## Nonlinear Systems - Sparse Identification of Nonlinear Dynamics

-Assume you have a set of measurements and want to find the underlying continuous, nonlinear dynamical system.
-The answer is : [Sparse Identification of Nonlinear Dynamics](https://www.pnas.org/content/113/15/3932) or `SINDy`.

-As the name suggests, `SINDy` finds the sparsest basis of functions which build the observed trajectory.
+To find the underlying system without any [`Algortihms`](@ref koopman_algorithms) related to Koopman operator theory, we can use  [Sparse Identification of Nonlinear Dynamics](https://www.pnas.org/content/113/15/3932) - SINDy for short.
+As the name suggests, it finds the sparsest basis of functions which build the observed trajectory.
 Again, we will start with a nonlinear system

 ```@example 1
 using DataDrivenDiffEq
 using LinearAlgebra
 using ModelingToolkit
+using OrdinaryDiffEq
 using Plots
-using OrdinaryDiffEq
 using Random

 Random.seed!(1111) # Due to the noise